 When you work for this company, you will mainly be posting to websites and internal databases.
 Gorge Warehouse Websites hire a number of remote workers, which is great news for you!

-They ask that you are able to type 30 words per minute, and the pay is $10.50 per hour.
-Again, it’s one of those where the faster you can type – the more you should be able to get paid for your time.
+They ask that you are able to type 30 words per minute, which is fairly average for beginners.
+Again, it’s one of those where the faster you can type than the more you should be able to get paid for your time doing data entry.

-If you are in Colorado, then this is the one for you!
+If you are in Colorado looking for remote data entry jobs, then this is the one for you!
 They only take on workers based there, even though it is a remote job.

 Their jobs are snapped up quickly, so be sure to keep an eye on the Ibotta Jobs page to see if there are any openings.

-This is a great site for when you have a bit of extra time and need some cash to fill in the gaps.
+This is a great site for when you have a bit of extra time to do data entry work and need some cash to fill in the gaps.

 The jobs are quick, but please note that you are only paid if your work is approved, so be sure to check the percentage of work that is approved by the job poster before applying.